Reduce Pain Naturally

-Chronic pain can be caused by any number of illnesses and accidents, and can ruin your life, if you let it.
+Chronic pain can be caused by any number of illnesses and accidents, and it can ruin your life if you let it.
 Chronic pain is limiting, and even debilitating at times.

-I'm not suggesting that you avoid medication, but try to find the simplest, and most effective coping strategies, with minimal medication use - it's better for your body, and your wallet.
+I'm not suggesting that you avoid medication, but I do think you should try to find the simplest, most effective coping strategies, with minimal medication use.
+It's better for your body, and your wallet.

 Cope with pain naturally

 With persistence, helpful tools, and supportive friends, chronic pain does not mean the end of fun and happiness!
 It may be challenging and take some time and effort to work out what works best for you.